 • Black Mark – Some label printers may also have a “reflective” sensor that relies on black lines or marks printed on the back of the label liner.
 The width of the black mark is synchronized with the label size to tell the printer when to print label to label.
 Black marks are particularly useful when labels or tags are “butt cut” and separated only by a perforation or face cut.
 Since we will have to print the black marks for you, this method does add a bit to you supplies cost.

-If you have any questions on how to design your label so it will properly run in your label printer, don’t hesitate to contact our Label Experts to discuss your label design requirements.
+If you have any questions on how to design your label so it will properly run in your label printer, don’t hesitate to contact The Label Experts to discuss your label design requirements.